dujanhung/evtsbx-api-doc/restriction/sign_block.md

 some URLs may lead players to harmful websites.

-# runtime stability
+# performance risks

 ## memory corruption

-texts, such as `move`, could overflow floating-point limits.
+a text, such as `move`, may end up with `NaN` values.

-## long edits

-editing large texts directly in-game is not recommended.

-observed risks include:

-- ADs interruptions
-- broken textbox
-- memory overflow
+## memory overflow

+a very huge text may instantly overwhelm RAM.